danielsaidi/website_danielsaidi/collections/_posts/2023/2023-11-22-how-to-customize-the-macos-menu-bar-in-swiftui.md

 }
 ```

-The `.commands` modifier will build on all platforms, so you don't have to use `#if os(macOS)` to check which platform you're on.
+This modifier builds on both iOS and macOS, so you don't have to use `#if os(macOS)` to opt out code for certain platforms.

 ## How to add app-specific menu items to the menu bar

-To add app-specific menu items to the menu bar, you just have to add one or multiple `CommandMenu` items to the `.commands` builder:
+To add new menu items to the main menu, you just have to add `CommandMenu` items to the `.commands` menu builder:

 ```swift
 @main